 - Always mark shot game carefully.
 Decide how you will accurately remember the number of birds that are to be picked up and their last seen position.

-- On some drives it may be necessary to leave one or two pickers-up behind to ensure all shot game has been collected after the Guns, beaters and other pickers-up move on.
+- On some drives it may be necessary to leave one or two pickers-up behind to ensure that all shot game has been collected after the Guns, beaters and other pickers-up move on.

-- The shoot organiser or the head of the picking-up team should be told at the earliest opportunity if some game has not been picked-up.
+- The shoot organiser or the head of the picking-up team should be told at the earliest opportunity if game has not been picked-up.

 - Guns often bring their own dogs and, if they wish to pick-up their own shot game, allow them to do so before they move to the next drive.
 However, check that all their game has been collected.

-Partridge shoots and grouse moors:
+Partridge and grouse shooting

 - When picking up during evening flight on ponds or from moving water, you may receive instructions to pick up while shooting is still in progress.
 All wounded duck should be recovered as soon as practicable and all quarry should be recovered immediately from running water.
 If in doubt, ask.